 myBlue, Building the Bond...One Street at a Time

-Just as with the “cop on the beat” years ago, who was dedicated to a small area of his town and learned the nuances of his patrol area, so too will the Bayside Sector Officers who will understand the needs of his or her sector because of personal contact.
+Just as with the old-world “cop on the beat” who walked a small area of his city and learned the nuances of his patrol area, so too will the Bayside officer.
+It’s all about personal contact.

 How myBlue Works